dmitryduev/ztf-wd/readme.md

 ### ZTF finds White Dwarfs

-_Loyally serving the community and Shri_
+_Loyally serving Shri and the community_

 Clone the repo and cd to the directory:
 ```bash